jillcrook28/pacman/README.md

 # pacman
 Pacman Movement

-This is a visual Pacman code that is mostly Javascript.
-It uses an image of Pacman to chomp around the screen
+This Pacman project was created using mostly Javascript!
+It uses an image of Pacman to chomp around the screen, and turn around when it hits the edge of the screen.

 How to Run: Download the files and pull out the index.html file into a browser to see it move!